 Civil Disturbance and Demonstrations

-Members of the NYIT community seeking to assemble should contact the Office of the Dean of Campus Life for an authorized demonstration permit.
+Members of the NYIT community seeking to assemble should contact the Office of the Dean of Students for an authorized demonstration permit.
 A peaceful, non-obstructive student demonstration will be permitted unless one or more of the following conditions exist as a result of the demonstration:

 - Interference with the normal operation of NYIT and surrounding community